 Join us for this 4-week class.
-It will be a robust exploration of how the tools of theology, science, philosophy, and theology help us discern meaning from divine encounters.
+It will be a robust exploration of how the tools of science, philosophy, and theology help us discern meaning from divine encounters.
 We’ll discuss God-experiences as mediated through faith communities, the mind, nature, the Bible, psychedelics, and more.
 And we’ll do all this with an eye towards the future, exploring the range of possibilities for how a lived-theology could express itself in the world.

 This will be the Theology Beer Camp online experience.
 If you weren’t able to join us in Raleigh, NC in Oct ‘22, you’ll be able to have the virtual experience through this class, with access to all of the event keynotes, along with other never-before-released bonus material.